helix90/golem/DOCKER_TROUBLESHOOTING.md

 They are **not needed** for packages within the same module.
 When you import `github.com/helix/golem/pkg/golem` from within the `github.com/helix/golem` module, Go automatically resolves it as a local package.

 This approach:
-- ✅ **No Git authentication issues** - no external module resolution
+- ✅ **No Git authentication issues** - dependencies downloaded in build stage only
-- ✅ **Standard Go module behavior** - local packages work automatically
+- ✅ **Minimal final image** - only the compiled binary and data files
-- ✅ **Works perfectly in Docker containers** - no terminal access required
+- ✅ **Static binary** - no runtime dependencies needed
-- ✅ **Simple and reliable** - no complex configuration needed
+- ✅ **Fast builds** - Docker layer caching for dependencies
-- ✅ **Follows Go best practices** - how most Go projects are built
+- ✅ **Secure** - minimal attack surface with scratch base image
-- ✅ **No replace directives needed** - local packages are resolved automatically
+- ✅ **Standard Go practice** - how most production Go applications are built
-- ✅ **Faster builds** - no unnecessary dependency resolution
+- ✅ **No module resolution issues** - everything compiled in build stage

 ## What NOT to Do